The Basilian Way in Calabria

 On the tracks of Basilian monks in Calabria

-The Basilian Way in Calabria is the Itinerary in the footsteps of the Italo-Greek monks known as Basilians, since they were followers of the Order founded by St Basil the Great (330-379), very important for the development of monasticism in the West and for a series of contributions made to the rural world of the time, from agricultural techniques to silkworm cultivation and production, to name but a few.
+The Basilian Way in Calabria is an itinerary that follows in the footsteps of the Italian-Greek monks known as Basilians, followers of the Order founded by St. Basil the Great (330-379), who was extremely important for the development of monasticism in the West and for a series of contributions made to the rural world of the time: from agricultural techniques to silkworm breeding and silk production, to name but a few.
+The Basilian monks in Calabria, by virtue of being hermits and anchorites, gave rise to various forms of cave dwellings that can still be visited today, shaping the landscape and the dynamics between man and nature according to the needs of 'cave living', which was already widespread throughout the Mediterranean basin.
+In addition to hermitages and small laure (cavities carved into the rock) used as places of shelter and prayer, the Basilian monks are also responsible for a series of monuments and places of worship that are true works of Italian-Eastern art.

-Each walker, depending on his or her own needs and sensitivity, will be able to immerse himself or herself in a slow experience and get to know the whole of Calabria at a slow pace, tuning heart and mind to the emotional frequencies of the landscape, the artistic gems and the villages along the way.
+Walking along the stages of the Basilian Way in Calabria means embarking on a journey to discover the ancient roots of Europe in the Mediterranean, linking East and West through the common thread of beauty, nature and spirituality.
+Each walker, depending on their needs and sensibilities, will have the opportunity to immerse themselves in a slow experience and get to know the whole of Calabria at a leisurely pace, tuning their heart and mind to the emotional frequencies of the landscape, the artistic gems and the villages encountered along the way.

-The stages of the Basilian Way
+Some stages of the Basilian Way

-Basilian Way in the Province of Cosenza
+Basilian Way in the province of Cosenza

 Basilian Way in the Province of Crotone